MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

    > [!NOTE]
    > The naming convention for `releaseStaging` is significant due to [this line](https://github.com/facebook/react-native/blob/e083f9a139b3f8c5552528f8f8018529ef3193b9/react.gradle#L79).

-3. Pass the deployment key to the `CodePush` constructor via the build config you just defined, as opposed to a string literal.
+3. Pass the deployment key to the `CodePush` constructor via the build config you defined, as opposed to a string literal.

 **For React Native >= v0.29**